Well, yesterday I left you at the Turf Tavern for a spot of lunch and I hope you enjoyed it.

 Once at Paddington find your way to the Hammersmith and City Line platforms and take an east bound train bound for Barking.
 This will take you to Aldgate East Underground Station in plenty of time for our Jack the Ripper Tour.

 If you wish to eat then turn left of the train go up the stairs and through the ticket barrier and take exit one on the right.
 Go right along Whitechapel High Street and a few minutes along is the Aldgate Exchange Pub.
 Be sure to leave the pub by 6.35pm.
 Go back to exit one of Aldgate East, go down the stairs and out of exit two.
 Cross over Leman Street, passing the Lloyds Bank (sign of the black horse) and keep ahead over the next main road to arrive at Exit four of Aldgate East underground Station.
-Your guide should now be waiting outside the exit so check in and at 7pm you will set off on our world famous Jack the Ripper Walking tour.
+Your guide should now be waiting outside the exit so check in and at 7pm you will set off on our world famous Jack the Ripper Walking Tour.

 So there you have a planned day out that shows you two decidedly different and distinct aspects of England.

 Just by way of a quick disclaimer (I have to do this!) the directions are given in good faith and have been set out according to my own experience of taking tours to Oxford.
-Obviously there can be train and tube delays, and building closures, which might adversely effect the trip.
+Obviously there can be train and tube delays, and building closures, which might adversely affect the trip.
 If this happens and you find you’re late back to London, then we’re happy to switch your tour booking to another night.

 Other than that, please have a great day and, if you require extra advice, please do get in touch.